C-SusanS45/syslib2025/apache2_notes_20250301.md

 ```
 Loaded - appears on second line of output
-Enabled - when the machine is started apache will be turned on automatically or "enabled on restert".
+Enabled - when the machine is started apache will be turned on automatically or "enabled on restart".
 Active (running) - means apache is running right now.
-Lines starting with dates - this is when the logs were updated last.
+Last 2 Lines starting with dates - this is when the logs were updated last.
 ```

 ## Browsers